Canon 1D Mark III vs 5D Mark II

 Both the 1D Mark III and the 5D Mark II have been discontinued, but can regularly be found used on eBay.
 The 1D Mark III was replaced by the Canon 1D Mark IV, while the 5D Mark II was followed by the Canon 5D Mark III.

-Review summary: Canon 1D Mark III vs Canon 5D Mark II
+Review summary: Canon 1D Mark III vs 5D Mark II

 So how do things add up?
-Is the Canon 1D Mark III better than the Canon 5D Mark II or vice versa?
-Below is a summary of the relative strengths of each of the two contestants.
+Which of the two cameras – the Canon 1D Mark III or the Canon 5D Mark II – has the upper hand?
+The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS-1D Mark III: